Alison Watt (Scottish painter): Biography

 Watt was born in Greenock, Scotland.
 She studied at Glasgow School of Art, graduating in 1988.
 While a student, she came to national attention by winning the 1987 John Player Portrait Award and as a result was commissioned to paint a portrait of The Queen Mother.

 Her first works to become well known were dryly painted figurative canvases, often female nudes, in light-filled interiors.
 An exhibition of her work entitled Fold in 1997 at Edinburgh's Fruitmarket Gallery was the first introducing fabric alongside these figures, simultaneously suggesting a debt to the 19th-century French painter Jean Auguste Dominique Ingres, as well as pointing to the possibilities of abstraction.

 In 2000, Watt became the youngest artist to be offered a major solo exhibition at the Scottish National Gallery of Modern Art; her exhibition, titled Shift, comprised 12 huge paintings featuring fabric alone.
 In 2003, Watt was shortlisted for The Jerwood Painting Prize.

 Watt exhibited during the 2004 Edinburgh Festival, installing a 12 ft painting Still, in the memorial chapel of Old St Paul's Church.
 Linen bound books were published to commemorate each exhibition.
 For Still, Watt was awarded the 2005 Art+Christianity Enquiry, ACE award for 'a Commissioned Artwork in Ecclesiastical Space'.

 Her subsequent project 'Dark Light' was supported by her Creative Scotland Award of 2004 from the Scottish Arts Council.

-In summer 2005 she took part in the Glenfiddich residency.
+In summer 2005, she took part in the prestigious Glenfiddich residency.

 From January 2006 to February 2008, Watt served as the seventh and youngest Associate Artist at the National Gallery, London.
 She worked within the gallery, and explored an enduring fascination with one particular painting in the collection, Zurbaran's St. Francis in Meditation (1635–39).
 The work she created in this time was displayed in a solo exhibition called 'Phantom', in the Sunley Room, running from 12 March to 22 June 2008.
 The same year, she was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours.

 Watt's work has been widely exhibited.
 Her paintings are held in many public collections, including the National Portrait Gallery, London, Glasgow Museums, Aberdeen Art Gallery, Scottish National Gallery of Modern Art, Kelvingrove Art Gallery and Museum, Scottish Parliament Art Collection, Southampton City Art Gallery, the Freud Museum, London, The Fleming Collection, London, the British Council, and the Uffizi Gallery, Florence.
 In 2012, the Scottish National Portrait Gallery purchased her painting Self-portrait (1986/7) from her private collection for £20,000, to celebrate re-opening after a refurbishment.

-In 2017 Watt was made a Fellow of The Royal Society of Edinburgh.
+In 2017, Watt was made a Fellow of The Royal Society of Edinburgh.

 Between July 2021 and January 2022, Watt exhibited at the Scottish National Portrait Gallery.

 'A Portrait without Likeness' continued at the Inverness Museum and Art Gallery between January and April 2022.

 Watt is currently represented by art gallery Levy Gorvy Dayan, New York and London.